microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/SpatialObjectMeshObserver.md

 ### Update Interval

 The spatial object mesh observer sends all meshes to an application when the model is loaded.
-It does not simulate dime deltas between updates.
+It does not simulate time deltas between updates.

 An application can re-receive the mesh events by calling ClearObservations() and the Resume().